Apartment Syndication 101: What Doctors Should Know

-They’re also known as the passive investors.
-They’re responsible for funding a portion of the initial equity investment having zero control over any aspect of the business plan.
+They’re also known as passive investors.
+They’re responsible for funding a portion of the initial equity investment, having zero control over any aspect of the business plan.

 Examples include a physician working full time NOT wanting to deal with tenants remaining hands off.